-What is Stop-Clock Rule?
-ICC to Mandate Stop-Clock Rule in White Ball Format
+What Is Stop-Clock Rule?
+ICC To Mandate This New Rule in Cricket

 Stop-Clock Rule in Cricket: The International Cricket Council is set to mandate a new rule in all forms of white ball cricket to regulate the time taken during a cricket match.
 The ICC announced that this new STOP-CLOCK Rule will be applied to ODI and T20I from the upcoming T20 World Cup 2024.